Google Penguin: Everything You Need to Know

 The Penguin algorithm underwent several updates and improvements before it was merged into the Core Algorithm.

 Here is a quick rundown on its key updates and refreshes:

 Google Penguin 1.1 (March 2012)

-After the algorithm’s rollout, Google executed a first algorithm refresh on March 26, 2012.
+After the algorithm’s rollout, Google executed the first algorithm refresh on March 26, 2012.
 All websites affected during the initial rollout that actively cleaned up their link profile would have likely seen a recovery.
 Consequently, any websites that were still practising link schemes were penalised.

 Google Penguin 1.2 (October 2012)

 The second wave of data refresh occurred on October 5, 2012.
 This time, Penguin affected roughly 0.3% of English search queries.